renuka1217/k8sforbeginners/k8s/docs/scheduler-nutshell.md

-Below is a well-structured tutorial summarizing key points about Kubernetes scheduling concepts based on the provided content.

----

 # **Kubernetes Scheduler - Important Concepts in a Nutshell**

 This tutorial provides a comprehensive guide to Kubernetes scheduling, including an overview of the Kubernetes Scheduler, its framework, node selection, pod allocation, and advanced concepts like scheduling profiles and topology management.
 It is designed to help you effectively manage workloads in a Kubernetes cluster.